survivejs/react-book/manuscript/09_linting_in_webpack.md

 We are using `preLoaders` section here as we want to play it safe.
 This section is executed before possible `loaders` get triggered.
 We won't even try to compile code if it doesn't pass our linting.

-If you execute `npm start` now and break some linting rule while developing, you should see that in terminal output.
+If you execute `npm start` now and break some linting rule while developing, you should see that in the terminal output.

 ## Customizing ESLint

 Even though you can get very far with vanilla ESLint there are several techniques you should be aware of.
-For instance sometimes you might want to skip some particular rules per file or you might want to implement rules of your own.
+For instance sometimes you might want to skip some particular rules per file.
+You might even want to implement rules of your own.
 We'll cover these cases briefly next.

 ### Skipping ESLint Rules